 When the program is launched, the user gets access to the address bar for entering the URL of the analyzed site.
 In address bar you can enter any page of the site, since the crawler follows the links of the source page, will bypass the entire site, including the main page.

 - After the robot has bypassed all the pages of the site, a report is made available in the form of a table and displays the received data, grouped by thematic tabs.

 All analyzed projects are displayed in the left part of the program and are automatically saved in the program database together with the received data.
 To delete unnecessary sites, use the context menu of the project list.

-The section of the main menu "Settings" is intended for fine settings of the program with external sites and contains 4 tabs:
+The section of the main menu "Settings" is meant for fine tunings of the program with external sites and contains 7 tabs:

 The main settings section serves for specifying the user-defined directives used when scanning the site.

 - Number of threads

 - The higher the number of threads is the more URLs can be processed per time unit.
 It should be taken into account that a larger number of threads leads to a greater number of used PC resources.
 The number of threads in the range of 10-15 recommended.